Επεξεργασία

 | project ObjectID, UserPrincipalName, DisplayName, ObjectIDStr = tostring(ObjectID); // Include ObjectID as string for joining

-// Prepare role data from AppRoles table
+// Prepare role data from the AppRoles table

 let roles = AppRoles